A beginner’s guide to Conor Oberst: 32 of the best songs by Bright Eyes, Desaparecidos, and more

 A lot of these songs have given me push to get out of bed in the morning (see note on {16} below).
 The word I use most to describe how each songs makes me feel is “comforted”- I hope the highs and lows below offer some warm comfort for you as well.

-Here are the 32 songs that offer a cross section spanning all of Conor Oberst’s musical endeavors (solo, Bright Eyes, Desaparecidos, Monsters of Folk) over about 25-275 releases (exact count is difficult because there are so many ways to count it up).
+Below are the 32 songs that offer a cross section spanning all of Conor Oberst’s musical endeavors (solo, Bright Eyes, Desaparecidos, Monsters of Folk) over about 25-275 releases (exact count is difficult because there are so many ways to count it up).
+You can listen to them via this YouTube playlist, or via this Spotify playlist.

 It will take a little over 2 hours to come out the other side of this recap of my favorite high-points of Conor’s musical landscape – where it’s been, where it is, and some of the most special peaks of it.
 I’ve name-checked a lot of emotions here – I think this cross section just about covers them.